Ezekiel 32:25

 Among the slain they prepare a resting place for Elam with all her hordes, with her graves all around her.
 All of them are uncircumcised, slain by the sword, although their terror was once spread in the land of the living.
 They bear their disgrace with those who descend to the Pit.
 They are placed among the slain.

-with those who descend to the Pit
+They bear their disgrace with those who descend to the Pit.

-They are placed among the slain
+They are placed among the slain.

 Persons / Places / Events